 Top-level Expression

 The top-level expression is the expression that defines the results of the check.
-The top-level expression must evaluate to a list of records.
+The top-level expression must evaluate to a bag or list of records.
+See the guide on collections for more information about bags and lists.

 - A value of a primitive type, like